The Master Plan

 What is the masterplan?

-The training of the Masterplan is divided into three parts:
+The formation of the Masterplan is divided into three parts:

 - the analytical-interpretative phase